Claire Hédon

 Claire Hédon (born 5 October 1962) is a French journalist, who was appointed the 2020 Defender of Rights in France.

 Early life

 Claire Hédon was born on 5 October 1962 in Paris.
 She is the holder of a master's degree in law from Panthéon-Assas University.
 She also holds a master's degree in communication from CELSA Paris.

 Career

 Hedon was appointed member of the Comité consultatif national d'éthique in 2017.

 She became Defender of Rights in 2020.
 Socialist MP George Pau-Langevin was appointed her deputy.

-Hédon returned to her positions on 16 February 2021 demanding better traceability in order to fight against discrimination.
+Hédon returned to her positions on 16 February 2021 demanding better traceability to fight against discrimination.